jluchman/domir/README.md

     ##   cyl    vs    am
     ## 0.382 0.203 0.177

-`{dominanceanalysis}`’s `dominanceAnalysis` implements dominance analysis for specific models, of which `lm` is a supported model.
-`dominanceAnalysis` accepts a fitted `lm` model as input and uses the explained variance
+`dominanceAnalysis` has a simpler approach than `domir` to get a ‘classic’ dominance analysis as it accepts a fitted `lm` model as input and requires use of the explained variance
 ![R^2](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;R%5E2 "R^2")
-as the fit statistic.
+as the returned value.
+The object returned by `dominanceAnalysis` is large and contains the fit statistic values from all subsets as well as computed dominance statistics based on them.
+Several helper functions are available to extract specific dominance and other results for printing to the console.

-`dominanceAnalysis`’s printed output is focused on qualitative dominance designations but also reports the, magnitude sorted, average contribution (i.e., general dominance values) values.
+`dominanceAnalysis`’s default printed output is focused on qualitative dominance designations but also reports a sorted, average contribution metric (i.e., general dominance values).

-`{dominanceanalysis}` has S3 methods for specific models and implements (pseudo-)![R^2](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;R%5E2 "R^2") values for each.
-The S3 method approach streamlines the user interface as all one has to do is submit a fitted model that is supported to get a result.
-The number of models supported is relatively small however.
+As mentioned above, `{dominanceanalysis}` can be used with around seven different predictive models and implements a (pseudo-)![R^2](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;R%5E2 "R^2") as returned values for each.
+Itis worth noting that the upcoming `dominance_analysis` function in the `{parameters}` package takes a similar approach as `{dominanceanalysis}` but works from the `{insight}` engine linked with `performance::r2` which allows extension to many different models.

 ## How `{domir}` Extends on Previous Packages

-The intention of `{domir}` is to extend relative importance to new data analytic situations the user might encounter where a decomposition-based relative importance method such as dominance analysis could be valuable.
+The intention of `{domir}` is to extend relative importance analysis to new data analytic situations the user might encounter where a decomposition-based relative importance method such as dominance analysis could be valuable.

-The sections below outline some pertinent examples of specific models that the `domir` function can accommodate.
+The sections below outline some pertinent examples that the `domir` function can accommodate that cannot be r

 ### Linear Model Revisited

-`domir` is fit statistic agnostic and, as such, one component of its flexibility is in allowing the user to apply any applicable fit statistic for a model for the purposes of relative importance analysis.
+Given that the user supplies the analysis pipeline, one component of `domir`’s flexibility is in allowing the user to apply any applicable fit statistic as a returned value for the purposes of relative importance analysis.

-In this example, the explained variance
+In the example below, the explained variance
 ![R^2](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;R%5E2 "R^2")
 is swapped with an alternative, but nonetheless applicable, fit
 statistic: the McFadden
 pseudo-![R^2](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;R%5E2 "R^2")
 as implemented by the `{pscl}` package.

-Note the use `capture.output`.
-This are not not strictly necessary but if not used will print far more output than is needed as `pscl::pR2` is a rather verbose function and will print a message for each model fitted.
-Also note that the `data` argument in this example is submitted in the function definition instead of as an argument.
+The example below is more complex than the previous `domir` call as the analysis pipeline is submitted as an anonymous function with a single argument (*fml*).
+In part, this approach is taken to show that the user *can* submit the function to `domir` in this way.
+In addition, note that the `data` argument submitted to the `lm` function is built-into the analysis pipeline instead of passed as an argument; both are valid methods of setting arguments to predictive analyses.

 ``` r
 domir(mpg ~ am + vs + cyl,